santisbon/reference/src/install-os.md

 1. Plug in your bootable media.
 2. Turn off your Mac.
-3. Press the power button to turn on the Mac - but keep it pressed until you see the startup options window including your bootable volume.
+3. Press ++power++ to turn on the Mac - but keep it pressed until you see the startup options window including your bootable volume.

-Open Finder and show hidden files with Command + Shift + . (period) or with
+Open Finder and show hidden files with ++command+shift+period++ or with
 ```zsh
 defaults write com.apple.finder AppleShowAllFiles TRUE; killall Finder
 ```